St3v1sh/videoextension/README.md

 This extension gives you a custom command to play video files on your computer through an OBS browser source.

-## Asynchronous Videos Branch

-This branch contains a version that plays the videos asynchronously instead of waiting for the previous to finish.

 ## Setup

 https://github.com/user-attachments/assets/77ac4930-b6b1-410f-95d7-6c803c2a67e1